 With that in mind we have come up with the current price of different types of cement in Nigeria.
-Bear it in mind that these prices are prone to change.
+Bear it in mind that they are prone to change.
 So make do with these for now.

 Cement Brand Retail Price (per 50kg bag) Wholesale Price (600 bags)

 - Elephant Cement (WAPCO) 2,550 NGN 1,470,000 NGN

 - Ashaka Cement 2,550 NGN 1,470,000 NGN

 - Eagle Cement 2,550 NGN 1,470,000 NGN

 Bear it mind that the price at which you can get a bag of cement differs from place to place.
 The price in high-profile areas will definitely be more expensive than other places although the difference might not be that much.

 How much is a bag of cement in Nigeria?

 So you can say that currently, the retail price of cement in Nigeria is 2,550 NGN to 2,800 NGN per bag.
 While the wholesale price (600 bags) is 1,470,000 NGN to 1,510,000 NGN.
 This is highly dependent on certain factors such as brand, location, manufacturer, etc.

 Why the price of cement in Nigeria fluctuates